naveen230/myprojects/README.md

-Vagrantfile will deploy Apache Metron as a single node instance (node1) to esxi Vagrantfile2 will deploy Apache Metron as a single node instance (node1) to AWS EC2
+.txt files will deploy Metron as single-node instance to AWS EC2 or esxi.

 Usage:
+Rename the .txt file to Vagrantfile
 Vagrant up

 Please read the script before running the above commands